 "Is that a real bird?"
 Yes.

-As a professional, licensed Charleston tour guide and owner of a walking tour company, Eric's expertise extends well beyond piracy to include all aspects of Charleston and the surrounding lowcountry.
-When Eric's not entertaining our tour guests, you can find him in the state historical archives or at the Charleston Historical Foundation researching primary resources for the interesting tidbits and details that set his tours apart from others.
-Eric is a favorite tour guide of national charter companies, corporate groups, schools, and destination management companies.
-Eric has been featured on A&E, Liftime, ETV, Bing Travel, and numerous other television, radio, print, and online media outlets.
+Avid researchers and native South Carolinians, their expertise extends well beyond piracy to include all aspects of Charleston and the surrounding lowcountry.
+When they're not entertaining tour guests, you can find them in the state archives or at the Historic Charleston Foundation researching primary resources for the interesting tidbits and details that set their tours apart from others.

-We are members of the Charleston Area Convention & Visitors Bureau, the Charleston Travel Council, the Charleston Tour Association, & the Charleston Hoteliers Exchange Club, so, along with the fact that we're natives, we have relationships with attractions, restaurants, caterers, and hotels throughout the area and have the inside track on putting together specialized private and group tours with the best the Charleston has to offer.
+Charleston Pirate Tours is a member of the Charleston Area Convention & Visitors Bureau, the Charleston Travel Council, the Charleston Tour Association, & the Charleston Hoteliers Exchange Club, so, along with the fact that they're natives, they have relationships with attractions, restaurants, caterers, and hotels throughout the area and have the inside track on putting together specialized private and group tours with the best the Charleston has to offer.

 Giving back to the community is very important to us.
 We donate a portion of all sales to the Powder Magazine Museum, a National Historic Landmark in Charleston, and support non-profit groups across the country with donations and special appearances.

 Charleston Pirate Tours